dmd-program/dmd-100/topics/narrative_structure.md

 4. falling action
 5. dénouement/resolution

 This five act structure works well when describing Greek and Shakespearean plays.

-Almost all Hollywood films, Shakespearean plays, and Greek and Roman Mythologies align with the the following linear structures:
+However, there are many ways to analyze the structure of a linear narrative.
+Most contemporary stories can be described with the following structural breakdowns:

 - Three Act Structure
+  - Beginning, middle, end
+- Four Act
+  - Inciting incident
+  - First act turn
+  - Second act turn
+  - Third Act turn
+  -
 - Five Act Structure
+  - Exposition, rising action, climax, falling action, resolution
+- Seven Act
 - Hero's Journey
+  - The number of acts can vary widely, but tends to have around 11 acts.
+More on this later.

 #### Three Act Plot Diagram
+Here you can see the five act plot points laid over a 3-act structure.
+There are many ways you could divde

 ![](plot_diagram_reverse2.png)